-Eligible conservation districts may also sponsor grants for partner organizations, as long as they demonstrate they are active partners in the project.
-When sponsoring a grant, a Memorandum of Agreement (MOA) outlining the roles and responsibilities between the CD and partner organization is required.
-Any equipment or software purchased with grants funds must stay in CD ownership will be required.
+Eligible conservation districts may also sponsor grants for partner organizations, as long as they demonstrate that the CD is an active partner in the project and the project aligns with District goals.
+When sponsoring a grant, a Memorandum of Agreement (MOA) or Memorandum of Understanding (MOU) outlining the roles and responsibilities between the CD and partner organization is required.
+Equipment or software purchased with grants funds must remain in CD ownership after completion of the grant.